wathika/agileDevelopment/intro/inro.md

 **What is Agile Development??**
 Agile Development is:
-    *Methodolgy(is kind of a way of project management) *Iterarative(changes alot, revisiting plans)
+    *A Methodolgy(is kind of a way of project management) *Iterarative(changes alot, revisiting plans)
     *Streamlined(quick dev and short docs.)
     *Time-Boxed(work planned by time instead of features)